-The movement of our products is an area that has seen transformative plans put in place this year.
-Wherever possible, we seek to minimise the impacts of transporting products – especially as our global reach as a retailer continues to grow.
+Wherever possible, we seek to minimise the impacts of transporting products – especially as our global reach as a retailer grows.

 Our efforts in the UK are mirrored by the commitments made by our third party forwarders and carriers.
 The long-term partnerships we have forged in this area continue to reap benefits.
 By selecting best-in-class partners we can be sure that they share our commitments to reducing environmental impacts and CO2 emissions.